Steve Sarkisian: 1996

 As a senior, Sarkisian opened BYU's 1996 season by passing for 536 yards and six touchdowns in the Cougars' 41–37 upset victory over Texas A&M in the Pigskin Classic.
 The 536 yards passing were the most ever by a player against Texas A&M. Sarkisian finished the game with a 46-yard touchdown pass to K. O. Kealaluhi to seal the victory.

 BYU finished the regular season with a 13–1 record, defeating Wyoming, 28–25, in the WAC Championship Game.
 Sarkisian passed for 4,027 yards and 33 touchdowns during the regular season.
-His 173.6 passer rating led the entire NCAA.
-For his efforts, he was named WAC Offensive Player of the Year and a second-team All-American.
+His 68.8% completion percentage and 173.6 passer rating led the entire NCAA.
+For his efforts, he was named WAC Offensive Player of the Year and second-team All-American by The Football News.
 Sarkisian was also awarded the Sammy Baugh Trophy as the nation's top passer, making him the seventh BYU quarterback to win the honor.
 He was also featured on the cover of TV Guide in December 1996.
 BYU finished the season with 19–15 win over Kansas State in the Cotton Bowl Classic.
 Sarkisian threw a pair of touchdown passes in the fourth quarter to lead the Cougars to a come-from-behind victory.
 BYU finished the season with a 14–1 record and ranked fifth in the nation in both the AP Poll and Coaches' Poll.
 The Cougars became the first Division I-A team in NCAA history to win 14 games in a single season.
 Sarkisian's 162.0 career passing efficiency rating is 18th on the all-time NCAA list.

 Sarkisian earned a bachelor degree in sociology from BYU in 1997 after receiving an associate degree in general studies from El Camino in 1994.